Livingston Council On Aging

 CONGREGATE MEALS

 Hot meals are served at 4 meal sites in Livingston Parish on Monday through Friday of each week.
-These meals provide a nutritionally balanced meal in a group setting.
-In addition, the meal sites provide recreation, information and social opportunities through planned activities.
-Please call to order your meal before noon the day before and plan to join us.
-A minimum of a $1.00 suggested donation is requested.
+This is a nutritionally balanced meal served in a group setting.
+In addition, the meal sites provide recreation, information, and social opportunities through planned activities.
+Please call to order your meal before noon the day before, if you plan to join us.
+It is a suggested donation of $1 per meal, as we are a non-profit organization.

 HOME DELIVERED MEALS

-The Home Delivered Meals Program helps seniors who are homebound and physically unable to prepare their own meals.
-Two sets of five (10) nutritionally balanced frozen meals are delivered to eligible recipients every two weeks.
+The Home Delivered Meals Program helps seniors who are homebound and physically unable to prepare their own meals or attend a local senior center.
+Two sets of seven (14) nutritionally balanced frozen meals are delivered to eligible recipients every two weeks.
 Clients must be temporarily or chronically homebound.
-A minimum of $1.00 suggested donation per meal is requested.
+It is a suggested donation of $1 per meal, as we are a non-profit organization.

 UTILITY ASSISTANCE

 Money is available for those who have financial need.
-Please call or come by 949 Government Dr., Denham Springs to apply.
+Please call or go to your local meal site to apply.
 This is a very short, simple process and is on a FIRST COME, FIRST SERVE basis.

 Please bring the following information with you to our office:

-- Monthly bills (current bill for each monthly service - in your name only)
+• Monthly bills (current bill for each monthly service - in your name only) dated within the last 30 days

 MATERIAL AID

-The Council on Aging loans medical equipment (which has been donated from people throughout the parish) for short term use and can help with limited purchases of some necessities such as wheel chairs, walkers, bathtub and toilet chairs and crutches.
+The Council on Aging loans medical equipment (which has been donated from people throughout the parish) for short term use.
+We also provide some incontinence supplies.

 PERSONAL CARE SERVICES